xdanieldzd/UntoldUnpack/README.md

 UntoldUnpack
 ============
-__UntoldUnpack__ is an unpacker for HPI-HPB archives used in _Etrian Odyssey Untold: The Millennium Girl_, _Etrian Odyssey 2 Untold: The Fafnir Knight_ and _Etrian Odyssey V: Beyond the Legends (Demo)_ by Atlus for Nintendo 3DS.
+__UntoldUnpack__ is an unpacker for HPI-HPB archives used in _Etrian Odyssey Untold: The Millennium Girl_, _Etrian Odyssey 2 Untold: The Fafnir Knight_ and _Etrian Odyssey V: Beyond the Legends_ by Atlus for Nintendo 3DS.
 It is written in C# and based on the .NET Framework.

 Requirements
 ============